PatchSalts/roa2-frame-dump/README.md

 # roa2-frame-dump
-AutoHotKey scripts to dump screenshots of a character's frames and frame data from Rivals of Aether II.
+AutoHotKey scripts to dump screenshots of a character's frames and hitboxes from Rivals of Aether II.

-## Todo
+## Todo (functions to implement)
 - [ ] Reset training environment
 - [ ] Zoom camera to appropriate position
 - [ ] Set character positions